US Made Supply

 Flat or Low Slope

-NFPA 110: Emergency & Standby Power Systems
+NFPA 110: Level 1 vs Level 2 Emergency Power Systems

 Standards for generators, transfer switches, and emergency power supply systems